kaan-ux/projects_C/README.md

 # projects_C
-These are the projects that i have made with C language.
+These are the projects that i have made with C language as a beginner learner.